ironbay/riptide/docs/web/markdown/javascript.md

 This is telling our back-end two things:

 - Query for all the todos and return them
-- Notify our remote store of and updates happening under the todos path
+- Notify our remote store of any updates happening under the todos path

 So far we've used the word "notify" to describe when parts of our system are speaking to each other. `Riptide` uses the concept of mutations to speak across components.
 Mutations are a simple description of how our data is being transformed in the form of an object, for example: